dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 ## Grant access

-dbt Cloud users have both a license (individually or by group) and permissions (by group only) that determine what actions they can take.
+dbt Cloud users have both a license (assigned to an individual user or by group membership) and permissions (by group membership only) that determine what actions they can take.
 Licenses are account-wide, and permissions provide more granular access or restrictions to specific features.

 ### Licenses